Child Psychology Tips – No Empty Promises and Hollow Threats to Kids

 - Honesty – Every child is taught the phrase “ Honesty is the best policy”.
 When you make a promise to your child, they assume you would be honest about it and keep your word.
 When you break that promise for any reason, they will find you being dishonest and will stop believing in that phrase.

 Another common practice seen among parents is to give hollow threats to their child.
-It is usually done when the parent(s) are angry or want to showcase authority in front of their child.
-Even if it is done to make your little tot behave properly or tell them to stop throwing tantrums, it harms his attitude and may also disrupt his behaviour in a social environment.
+It is usually done when the parents are angry or want to showcase authority in front of their child.
+Even if it is done to make your little tot behave properly or tell them to stop throwing tantrums, it harms their attitude and may also disrupt their behaviour in a social environment.

-A hollow or an empty threat is a one which is never intended to be performed.
+A hollow or an empty threat is one which is never intended to be performed.
 “If you don’t wake up early tomorrow, I will not give you breakfast.” – such a threat may prove your authority in front of your child but your efforts might go in vain most of the time.
+Instead of beating around the bush, try to understand the psychology of your child by simply having a conversation with them!

 - Constant threats to your child may develop a sense of fear of you, making it difficult for her to open up to you and share her feelings.